-Since 2006, school districts have been permitted to levy the tax, subject to voter approval, against an alternate tax base that includes, to the extent included in OAGI, only earned income and selfemployment income (including income from partnerships) of the residents of the school district.
-The tax would exclude all other types of income that would be taxable under the traditional income tax base (interest, dividends, capital gains, pensions, etc.).
-This alternate tax base also excludes certain adjustments to income that are allowed on the federal return, including IRA contributions, self-employment health insurance deductions, and alimony payments.
-The earned income base also does not allow the personal exemptions that are allowed under the traditional tax base.
+School districts are permitted to levy the tax, subject to voter approval, on an alternate tax base that includes only wages, salaries, and other compensation and net earnings from self-employment (including income from partnerships), to the extent the income is included in modified adjusted gross income (MAGI), of the residents of the school district.
+The tax excludes all other types of income and deductions that are included in the traditional income tax base (interest, dividends, capital gains, pensions, etc.), and. does not allow the personal exemptions that are allowed under the traditional tax base.